Ilagan: Food and beverage

 There are several food and beverage companies in the city.
-The largest of which is the Coca-Cola Beverages Philippines, Inc. (CCBPI) which operates a softdrink bottling plant in Barangay Guinatan.
+The largest of which is the Coca-Cola Beverages Philippines, Inc. (CCBPI) which operates a softdrink bottling plant.
 Another is a vinegar and soy sauce fermentation company locally known as 'Best Choice', which is operated and owned by Robelly's Food Products and also the Jack Confectionery, which operates a wine fermentation plant.
 There are 15 bakeries/bakeshops and 1 ice cream/ice drop company.
 Aside from the increasing number of local cafés, restaurants, and several multi-national fast-food companies opened their respective branch[es] in the city.

-Sagittarian Agricultural Philippines, Incorporated (SAPI), is a homegrown private agricultural company duly registered with the Securities and Exchange Commission located at barangay Santa Victoria.
+Sagittarian Agricultural Philippines is a homegrown private agricultural company duly registered with the Securities and Exchange Commission.
 Established on July 18, 2016, with an initial line of business consisted of poultry production, hog-raising, fish production, and grains trading.
-In 2017, the company’s rapid growth allowed it to expand its business into grains and meat processing, trucking, construction and real estate.
+In 2017, the company's rapid growth allowed it to expand its business into grains and meat processing, trucking, construction and real estate.
 The company currently operates a modern dressing plant and state-of-the-art machinery for grains processing.
 In 2018, it expanded its meat processing unit and launched several The Chicken Place food counter outlets within Ilagan and nearby towns.
-It is also the manufacturer and official distributor of frozen poultry products which include Dragon’s Prime Juicy Delight and Super Fresh.
+It is also the manufacturer and official distributor of frozen poultry products which include Dragon's Prime Juicy Delight and Super Fresh.